By Karla Rodriguez

 In the early twentieth century, Mexican immigrants, many fleeing revolution in their homeland, came to Houston seeking better opportunities.
 After World War I, however, it became more challenging for Mexicans to find employment as returning Anglo veterans displaced them, and labor unions accused the Mexicans of taking jobs from Americans.
 Falling into poverty, many Mexican American residents barely earned enough to survive.
 They represented one of the city’s most impoverished ethnic groups, living in substandard housing that lacked basics like running water, which led to rapidly deteriorating health.
 Most notably, pneumonia and tuberculosis brought the Mexican community’s life expectancy down lower than that of the general public.

-To read the full article, click on Buy Magazines to purchase a print copy or subscribe
+To read the full article, click here or on Buy Magazines to purchase a print copy or subscribe